2007 Italian Grand Prix: Race

 The top three held station from the start, but Kimi Räikkönen's Ferrari jumped Nick Heidfeld in the BMW Sauber and moved into fourth.
 Jarno Trulli was a big loser in the Toyota, slipping from 9th to 13th, while the big winner was David Coulthard, who went from 20th to 15th in the Red Bull.

 On lap 2, however, Coulthard crashed at Curva Grande, completely negating the influence of his brilliant start and with his car in a dangerous position the crash forced the safety car to be deployed.
 This allowed the Super Aguri of Anthony Davidson up into 15th.

 The race's only other retirement was Räikkönen's teammate Felipe Massa, who retired with a suspension failure on lap 11 after running in third place.
 This allowed the Finn to move into third and Nico Rosberg to move into the points in his Williams.

-Lewis Hamilton, running second in the McLaren, suffered a puncture on lap 19, and dropped down to 6th behind Räikkönen, the two BMW Saubers of Heidfeld and Robert Kubica and Heikki Kovalainen's Renault.
-Räikkönen then took the lead as Hamilton's teammate Fernando Alonso pitted from the lead on lap 21.
+Lewis Hamilton, running second in the McLaren, had flat-spotted his tyres earlier in the race and complained about vibration, raising fears that it might lead to a puncture similar to what happened previously in Turkey, so the team decided to play it safe and pit slightly earlier than scheduled, on lap 18, dropping Hamilton down to 6th place, behind Räikkönen, the two BMW Saubers of Heidfeld and Robert Kubica, and Heikki Kovalainen's Renault.
+Räikkönen then took the lead as Hamilton's teammate Fernando Alonso pitted from the lead on lap 20.

-A recovering Hamilton moved back to third place behind Räikkönen and Alonso after the two BMW Saubers and Kovalainen pitted, but as the Ferrari man emerged from his pitstop, Hamilton was still behind.
-He made a daring move down the inside of turn one to recover second place, more or less confirming a McLaren 1-2.
+Hamilton moved back to third place, behind Räikkönen and Alonso, after the two BMW Saubers and Kovalainen pitted, but as the Ferrari driver emerged from his pitstop, Hamilton was still behind.
+With the extra grip provided by the softer tyres, Hamilton made a move down the inside of turn one to recover second place from Räikkönen, who didn't defend as he had the harder compound tyres and was still suffering from the neck injury he got during his practice accident.
 Alonso retained the lead.

 There were no further changes at the front, and Alonso led home by six seconds from Hamilton, with Räikkönen completing the podium.
 Heidfeld finished in fourth just four seconds ahead of his teammate Kubica, with Rosberg still in close contention in sixth.
 Kovalainen was seventh, and Jenson Button rounded out the points in a rare foray into the points paying positions for the Honda team.